Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Summary and outlook

 \section{Summary and outlook}

 We presented a Heisenberg-picture simulator for interacting local lattice fermion Hamiltonians based on a closed calculus of Majorana strings and a Trotter-consistent truncation that caps the growth of unpaired Majoranas.
-Numerically, we demonstrated the method on free and interacting models: (i) Gaussian dynamics, where weight conservation keeps the evolution in a tractable subspace; (ii) 1D Fermi-Hubbard quenches, where results are reliable to time scales beyond those of fermionic tensor networks; and (iii) a challenging 2D setup relevant to cuprates, where our hole-dynamics agree qualitatively with state-of-the-art ultracold-atom experiments and expose finite-size effects through Lieb-Robinson diagnostics.
+MP is expected to be exactly solvable in two regimes: (i) for fermionic Clifford gates and (ii) for Gaussian dynamics (provided that the initial observable can be written using strings for low-weight sectors).
+Moving away from such exact regimes, we expect that MP remains a very accurate classical tool for small ``dopings'', namely when one introduces in the circuit (i) non-(fermionic)-Clifford gates or (ii) non-Gaussian operations.
+Determining the scaling of the error as a function of such ``dopings'' is left as future work.
+Going beyond analytical guarantees, we numerically demonstrated that the method works well on a wide range of free and interacting models: from (i) Gaussian dynamics, where weight conservation keeps the evolution in a tractable subspace; to (ii) 1D Fermi-Hubbard quenches of both Fock states and variational states, where results are reliable to time scales beyond those of fermionic tensor networks; and (iii) a challenging 2D setup relevant to cuprates, where our hole-dynamics agree qualitatively with state-of-the-art ultracold-atom experiments and expose finite-size effects through Lieb-Robinson diagnostics.
 Furthermore, we demonstrate how the method can be combined with variational representations of the initial state.
 Together, these results show that controlled truncations in the Majorana basis provide useful, systematically improvable classical estimates of real-time observables in two-dimensional fermionic systems at short to intermediate time scales.